 Yes, I’m aware that Vanford takes the place of the Stradic Ci4+.
 That’s why it’s worth a look.
 People are still surprised about the rebrand.

 The Stella SW is Shimano’s flagship spinning reel.
-It’s an offshore masterpiece and priced accordingly.
+It’s an offshore masterpiece and is priced accordingly.

 Many purists will argue that the aspirational price point is hard to justify compared to other top-shelf models in the Shimano stables that are two-thirds less the price.